 Cost for licenses and tags, butchering, shipping of meat, taxidermy, hotel stay before/after the hunt (if flying) are the hunter's responsibility.

-For those that own a camping trailer/pop-up and would like to bring it to camp to sleep in are more than welcome to do so, but we cannot discount the fully-guided hunt any.
-It must be small and high enough to be pulled on rough dirt roads.
+For those that own a camping trailer/pop-up and would like to bring it to camp to sleep in are more than welcome to do so, but we cannot discount the hunt any.

 * Hunters must arrive in camp one day prior to hunting.
 Your hunting ends around noon on the last day of the hunt.
 We pack up camp and head 4 hours back to the airport hotels.
-So, flying hunters should get a flight into Tucson the evening prior to meeting us (two days before hunting), get a hotel room and we will pickup early the next morning for a ride to camp.
+So, flying hunters that are getting a free ride should get a flight into Tucson the evening prior to meeting us (two days before hunting), get a hotel room and we will pickup early the next morning for a free ride to camp.
 Flights should depart the morning after the hunt.

 Latest Bull Elk Photos